 - Photocopy of Transcript of Records or class card (if with college background)

-The third and final tests are the following.
+- The fourth and final tests come next.

-A one on one interview with the facilitators and big shots who are running the program.
+A one-on-one interview with the facilitators and/ or big shots who are running the program.
+This exam measures your English speaking skills, confidence, motivation, and your background.

 If you pass all these exams, CONGRATULATIONS!
 You are now closer to your dreams of becoming a seaman.